Alexandre Gabriel Decamps Biography | Oil Painting Reproductions

 3-3-1803 Paris, FRA – 8-22-1860 Fontainebleau, FRABack to Artist IndexView Artists Paintings

-Alexandre Gabriel Decamps was the founding father of Orientalism since he revealed everyday Oriental life in the 1831 Salon in Paris.
-His subjects and style with strong contrast of light and thick material became the reference for painters but also photographers and writers.
-He was the most influential painter on Orientalism and was proclaimed the chief of the new Orientalist School.
+Alexandre Gabriel Decamps was the founding member of Orientalism in painting since he revealed everyday Oriental life as early as the 1831 Paris Salon.
+His subjects and style with the strong contrast of light and thick paint became the reference for painters to follow, but also the new photographers at the time.
+He was the most influential of the new Orientalist painter and was proclaimed the chief of the Orientalist School.

-Decamps' style was characteristically and intensely French.
-It was marked by vivid dramatic conception, bold and even rough brushstrokes, and startling contrasts of color and of light and shade.
-His subjects embraced an unusually wide range.
-He availed himself of his travels in the East in dealing with scenes from Scripture history, which he was probably the first of European painters to represent with their true and natural local background.
+Decamps' style was intensely French with vivid dramatic conception, bold rough brushstrokes, and startling contrasts of color, light, and shading, he embraced a wide range of subjects.
+He used his travels in the East to paint scenes from Scripture, which he was the first European painter to represent with their true and natural local background.